-Additional Fertilizer Application Requirements
+Additional Fertilizer Application Recommendations and Requirements

-- Fertilizer cannot be applied to impervious surfaces such as walkways, driveways, and roadways.
-If fertilizer does land on impervious surfaces, it must be removed or returned to the turf (such as by sweeping or blowing). - Fertilizer containing N or P cannot be applied to frozen ground, even if the date is before December 1 or after March 1. - > Delay scheduled fertilizer applications if heavy rain is forecast. - > Do not use fertilizers as a deicer. - No fertilizer can be applied with 15 feet of waterways of the state.
+- Fertilizer cannot be applied to impervious surfaces such as walkways, driveways, tracks around athletic fields, or roadways.
+If fertilizer does land on impervious surfaces, it must be removed or returned to the turf (such as by sweeping or blowing). - Fertilizer containing N or P cannot be applied to frozen ground, even if the date is before December 1 or after March 1. - > Delay scheduled fertilizer applications if heavy rain is forecast. - Do not use fertilizers as a de-icer. - No fertilizer can be applied with 15 feet of waterways.
 If a drop spreader, a rotary spreader with a deflector, or a targeted liquid spray is used for applications, then fertilizer can be applied no closer than 10 feet of waterways.
-Waterways include: - 1.
-Surface water subject to the jurisdiction of the State, - 2.
-The Chesapeake Bay and its tributaries, - 3.
-A pond, lake, river, stream, public ditch, or tax ditch within the State - 4.
+Waterways include: - 1. surface water subject to the jurisdiction of the State, - 2. the Chesapeake Bay and its tributaries, - 3. a pond, lake, river, stream, public ditch, or tax ditch within the State - 4.
 A public drainage system within the State other than those designed and used to collect, convey, or dispose of sanitary sewage.